How to sell digital downloads from your own website

 OK, but how do marketplaces stand up against out three pros and one con for selling on your own website?
 Let’s take a look.

 Pros of using a marketplace to sell digital downloads

 #1.
 Built-in traffic

-The biggest reason to use marketplaces is the amount of traffic you’ll have access to by publishing your store account.
-You’ll have exposure to millions of users each month, where customers just use the search query to find your store.
+The biggest reason to use marketplaces is the amount of traffic you’ll have access to by publishing your account.
+You’ll have exposure to millions of users each month, where customers just use the search query to find your brand.